 When purchasing a vehicle from a used car dealer, all buyers are required to sign the “AS-IS” document.
 The “AS IS” document has two check boxes, “Warranty” and “AS-IS No Warranty”.
 If the “AS IS” box is checked, used car buyers are responsible for all problems after the purchase.
 If the “Warranty” box is checked, the dealer will offer some sort of warranty for a specific time.
 Only the items written on the “AS-IS” document are under warranty.
 As with any warranty, buyers must understand what components and/or systems are not covered.
 It is the buyers’ responsibility to determine the true condition of the vehicle before purchase.
 It is the buyers’ responsibly to determine the true condition of the vehicle before purchase.

 #9 Automatic Warranty

 There is no automatic warranty when purchasing a vehicle from a used car dealer.
 Dealers may offer some sort of limited warranty.
 Be sure you understand which components and/or systems are covered, and not covered, and for what length of time.
-Most warranties are very limited and do not cover the majority of the mechanical and electrical systems.
+Most warranties are very limited and do not cover many of the mechanical and electrical systems.
 It is the buyers’ responsibility to determine the true condition of the vehicle before purchase.

 #10 Take Back Period and the Lemon Law

 In Texas, there is no Lemon Law for used vehicles in Texas or an automatic 3-day take back period.
 Once you sign the sales documents, any existing problems with the vehicle are now your problems.
 It is the buyers’ responsibility to determine the true condition of the vehicle before purchase.

 Regardless of what make or model of used vehicle you buy, or if you buy it from a dealer, individual, or if it’s a certified pre-owned, the #1 reason buyers purchased used vehicles with existing problems is the buyers’ failure to determine the TRUE condition of the vehicle.

 A professional pre-purchase inspection is the most important part of the used car buying process.
-Make sure your PPI is performed by a ASE Master Technician and Frame Specialist.
+Make sure your PPI is performed by an ASE Master Technician and Frame Specialist.